MasterFacilityList/mfl_api/docs/10_facilities.rst

 Facility dashboard APIs
 ++++++++++++++++++++++++++
-This api is accesbile by administrators at bo the county and the National level.
+This api is accesbile by administrators at both the county and the National level.
 The dasboard API does a high level analysis of different aspects of the facilities.
-Currently, it supports analysis of facilities by owners, administrative units, facility types, facility owner types and the recently created facilities.
+Currently, it supports analysis of facilities by owners, administrative units, facility types, facility owner types and analysis by time created.

 To get the analyzed data: